gvwilson/thirdbit/src/fiction/santas/index.md

 "Now," Santa Hood confirmed.
 The bigger santa nodded,
-pulled a black radio controller out of his pocket, flipped the safety out of the way, and pushed the button.[^black-button]
+fished a black controller out of his pocket, pulled out its antenna, flipped the safety out of the way, and pushed the button.[^black-button]

 [^black-button]: Which had neither the word "DANGER!" nor a skull and crossbones on it, but please don't judge them for cutting corners.

 *Boom!
 Boom!
 Boom!*
-The ground shook again.
+Bits of plaster rained on them as the explosions shook the building.
-Santa Hood grinned.
+Santa Hood grinned manically.
-"That ought to keep it busy."
+"My favorite kind of present."

-The corridor that led to the lab containing the wherever was in no better shape than the entrance way.
+The corridor that led to the laboratory containing the wherever was in no better shape than the entrance way.
 Finner kept the flashlight that Santa Hood gave him pointed at the floor in front of his feet.
 Ten strides, twenty…
 When had he started counting his steps?
-Did other people when they were afraid?
+Did other people do that when they were afraid?
-And did they ask themselves inane questions at times like this?[^inane]
+And did they ask themselves inane questions to avoid thinking about everything that could go wrong?[^inane]

 [^inane]: Yes.

-Yellow-tinged light from a pair of camping lanterns lit up the lab.
+Yellow light from a pair of camping lanterns lit up the lab.
 Santa Greenwood unslung his ax and nodded at the door frame standing between the lanterns.
 "I'll go first, just in case," he said gruffly.
 Finner nodded,